TheLancashireman/dcfclock/README.md

 See https://en.wikipedia.org/wiki/DCF77 for details

 The time and date is transmitted at a rate of one bit per second.
+A narrow pulse (100 ms) is a 0, a wide pulse (200 ms) is a 1

 | Byte no. | Bit no. | DCF bit | Weight | Description                                                   |
 |:---------|:--------|:--------|:-------|:--------------------------------------------------------------|